Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/swagger/readme.md

 ## Using

 Fork and clone the autorest.java repo (https://github.com/Azure/autorest.java) and checkout the v4 branch.
-Then run `mvn package -Dlocal` to generate build files.
+Then run `mvn clean package -Dlocal` to generate build files.

 Then fork and clone the Azure rest API specs from the repo (https://github.com/Azure/azure-rest-api-specs) and run `autorest --java readme.md`